aws-controllers-k8s/community/docs/hugo-docs/content/docs/contributor-docs/testing.md

 Before you proceed, make sure that you've done the IAM setup in the previous step.

-!!! warning "IAM troubles?!"
+{{% hint type="warning" title="IAM troubles‽" %}}
 If you try the following command and you see an error message containing something along the line of `ACK_ROLE_ARN is not defined.` then you know that somewhere in the IAM setup you either left out a step or one of the commands failed.
+{{% /hint %}}

 Now we're finally in the position to execute the end-to-end test: